lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 **Figure 2.** Adding or Creating Entities in Annotation Mode

 3. If you have not yet defined a data model or if you would like to add a new parent or child entity class to annotate the image selection, click **Create New Entity Class** and name the entity class (e.g. "gate_tower”).
 You can select the color of each entity on the right panel.
 Follow the steps below to complete the creation of a new entity class.
-This new class will be automatically added to the Data Model view.
+This new class will be automatically added to the data model.

 * The workflow for creating entitities and properties is identical to the one in [Data Model Mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).